 Waitaria Bay School is situated on the northern side of Kenepuru Sound in the heart of Marlborough and is one of the most isolated schools in New Zealand.
 It lies two and a half hours by road from the closest main town, Blenheim and its students are drawn from a wide area in the Kenepuru and Pelorus Sounds.
-They travel to school by bus or by boat.
+They travel to school by car, motorbike, bus and boat.

 A School with a History...

 Our children aged from five to 13 (Years 1-8) are taught in a two classroom situation by Principal Brenda Sutton and part-time principal release teacher Odette Roper.
 The buildings consist of the large open plan senior and junior classrooms, staffroom, a resource area and office, which is shared by the Principal and our office administrator.
 There is also a combined school and public library in the newly refurbished original schoolroom.
 Physical activities on the school grounds are catered for by an adventure playground, sandpit, swimming pool, tennis court and extensive grass playing fields.

 As we prepare our children for the future we use modern IT equipment.
 The local network extends into all rooms and is powered by our inhouse server, which holds all data and acts as bridge to the wireless broadband connection.

 Both classrooms are equipped with Active Boards, a merger of a white board, projector and a huge touch screen.
 It can not only act as a 'normal' drawing board, but can also display students' work or anything other media accessible through the school's server and/ or the Internet.